 The GST/HST & QST documentary requirements are different if the employer had directly purchased the laptop from the Apple Store.
 In this last case, for purpose of claiming taxes, the company name should appear on the invoices issued by the Apple Store.
 It is not the case, when an employee buys the laptop and subsequently obtain a refund through an expense report as explained before.

 If there is disagreement between the registrant and tax authorities when it comes to the application of the exact method, since it’s a method supported by detailed provisions of the Excise Tax Act and an Act respecting the Quebec Sales Tax, registrants can bring forward their arguments to tax authorities and if necessary they can bring them to court.

 At a time when there was one GST rate and no HST, no QST, no online purchases, the factors method made a lot of sense, but today, considering the GST, the 13% HST, the 15% HST, the QST, transaction in several jurisdictions, online purchases with no tax from foreign vendors, the use of the factors methods is becoming more difficult than ever.
 Since taxes to claim on purchases are more substantial than ever a bad management of these taxes to claim represent a direct cost for organizations.

 Furthermore, the software Advataxes, allow you to easily claim taxes on every single purchase.
+Even in the case of meals with tip, Advataxes can precisely identify, with ease, the recoverable tax amount (see video here), while the tax code approach shows its limitation for such a major travel expense, that is meal expenses.
 As long as an organization is entitled to claim taxes on a given purchase, it just has to claim taxes on that purchase.
 If several purchases do not give rise to an input tax, simply not claiming taxes on these is the solution and it can be done easily.